AkatLamaz/Tic_Tac_Toe/README.md

 ```bash
    python tic_tac_toe.py
 ```
-5.The game will ask for player names.
-Enter the names for both players.
+5. The game will ask for player names.
+Enter the names for both players. <br />
-6.Each player will take turns entering their moves.
+6. Each player will take turns entering their moves. <br />
-7.Enter the number corresponding to the position you want to mark.
-The board is numbered as follows:
+7. Enter the number corresponding to the position you want to mark.
+The board is numbered as follows: <br />
 ```shell
 1 | 2 | 3
 - | - | -